Saturday, July 30, 2016

 2. Most smart phones allow you to control your personal information accessed by the mobile applications by choosing permissions at the time of installation.

-4. Think carefully about what information you and your phone shares online and how it could be misused.
+3. Do not get led into the trap of downloading hoax or malicious software that could contain a virus or malware.4.
+Think carefully about what information you and your phone shares online and how it could be misused.
 Your smart phone holds a great deal of personal information in a single place, making the job of fraudsters very easy.
 So it's not just about what you put on your social networking profile, but also that it's probably easy to work out who you bank with, where you've recently made transactions, the names of your family and to glean other details from emails or other documents.

 Plan ahead: